Stephen Leicht: NASCAR and ARCA career

 Leicht's best finish of 2012 was 26th at Watkins Glen, ending on the lead lap.
-He attempted 21 races and competed in 15, and won the series Rookie of the Year award for 2012.
+He attempted 21 races and competed in fifteen, and won the series Rookie of the Year award for 2012.
 After a four-year absence in NASCAR, on January 10, 2017, Leicht received a ride to drive the No. 77 Chevrolet Camaro for Obaika Racing starting at Daytona.
 However, Leicht moved to Obaika's primary No. 97 car for Daytona, causing the No. 77 to withdraw.
 Leicht attempted the first six races in the 97 as a start and park operation.
 Leicht only qualified for four races, failing to qualify at Daytona and Texas.
 Leicht was left without a ride when the 97 scaled back its schedule after the sixth race.
 Leicht raced at Charlotte in the No. 93 for RSS Racing, start and parking the car.
 In July, Leicht made his return to the Cup Series at Pocono, driving the No. 83 for BK Racing.

 On January 22, 2018, it was announced that Leicht is tabbed as a full-time driver for a newly formed team JP Motorsports.
-Leicht finished 15th after avoiding multiple crashes at Daytona.
+Leicht finished fifteenth after avoiding multiple crashes at Daytona.
 He was replaced by Jennifer Jo Cobb at Talladega since she brought sponsorship.
 On May 22, 2018, it was announced that Leicht and JP Motorsports parted ways and was replaced by Brandon Hightower.
 On July 28, Leicht returned to No. 93 for RSS Racing at Iowa Speedway start and parked it.
 The following week, Leicht drove the No. 74 for Mike Harmon Racing at Watkins Glen International, where he didn't qualify for the race.

 In February 2019, it was announced that Leicht will drive the No. 01 full-time for JD Motorsports.
 After one season with JD, Leicht moved over to Carl Long's MBM Motorsports No. 61 car for 2020 having his best finish of 21st at the Pennzoil 150.

-For 2021 he would attempt five races in the No. 61 MBM Motorsports Toyota and three races in the No.13.
+For 2021, Leicht would attempt five races in the No. 61 MBM Motorsports Toyota and three races in the No. 13.
 The first race for Leicht was the Super Start Batteries 188, he also was scheduled to drive in the Pit Boss 250 but failed to qualify.
 He was also scheduled to drive in the B&L Transport 170, but he was replaced by David Starr after Starr DNQed in the No. 13 also for MBM Motorsports.